Skip to main content

 How Do Program Incentives Affect Classification?

 The nature and size of the incentive offered can also determine a program’s classification.
-When a wellness program offers a significant financial reward, such as a reduction in your premium for meeting a specific health target, it is functioning as an integral part of your group health plan.
+When a wellness program offers a significant financial reward, such as a reduction in your health insurance premium for meeting a specific health target, it is functioning as an integral part of your group health plan.

 The law regulates the maximum size of these incentives to prevent them from becoming coercive.
 For health-contingent programs, the total reward is generally limited to 30% of the total cost of employee-only health coverage.
 This limit can be increased to 50% for programs designed to prevent or reduce tobacco use.
 These financial ties demonstrate a direct link between the wellness program and the group health plan, making the wellness program subject to the same set of rules.